11 Kitchen Renovation Mistakes to Avoid

 You have to make the decisions.

-Here are a few tips from my recent renovations.
+Here are a few tips from my recent renovations:

-I gutted my condo in 2013 and rebuilt a brownstone in 2017.
+I gutted my condo in 2013 and rebuilt a brownstone in 2017, plus the store in Framingham in 2016.

 I placed the kitchen in the basement because I wanted direct access to parking for bundles and unloading Sophie without walking to another floor.